 EMC continued its run of financial good form in the fourth quarter, and rode a tax payday and higher system sales to beat its own and most analysts' expectations.

 In Texas terms, Dell has gone the piglet with its Opteron server line rather than going the whole hog.
 That, however, could change with AMD's release of the four-core "Barcelona" processors.
+Dell today promotes two Opteron systems - the four-socket PowerEdge 6950 and the two-socket SC1435.
+And getting those two boxes wasn't easy.
+It took an army of consultants, hypnotists, savvy executives and customers to persuade Dell of Opteron's merits.

 The copy protection technology used by Blu-ray discs has been cracked by the same hacker who broke the DRM technology of rival HD DVD discs last month.
 The coder known as muslix64 used much the same plain text attack in both cases.
 By reading a key held in memory by a player playing a HD DVD disc he was able to decrypt the movie been played and render it as an MPEG 2 file.